akhiljay/akamai_devpops_ext/README.md

 # Chrome Dev Tools Extension for Proxying requests & Accessing Terminal

-> This extension is a combination of two extensions
+> This chrome dev tool extension is a combination of two open sourced exts <br />
-a) NodeJs app that kills the terminal and act as a task runner &
+a) NodeJs app that kills the terminal and act as a task runner & <br />
-b) A Chrome proxy that routes all your browser traffic from chrome over to an IP address or hostname of your preference.
+b) A Chrome proxy that routes all your browser traffic from chrome over to an IP address or hostname of your preference. <br />
 It's a powerful tool to have if you need to route traffic over to localhost reverse proxies for testing and running browser automation taks all from within a dev tools extension.

 ## Installation